Published on March 16, 2020 – Last Updated on May 11, 2022

-In a systematic review of blood pressure and stress, researchers concluded that individuals who had a stronger response to tasks causing stress were 21% more likely to develop a higher blood pressure increase compared to those who were less stressed when they completed tasks.
+In a systematic review of blood pressure and stress, researchers concluded that individuals who had a more robust response to tasks causing stress were 21% more likely to develop a higher blood pressure increase than those who were less stressed when they completed studies.

-In a study done in the UK, researchers took hair samples from 2,527 men and women that equaled 2 months’ worth of hair growth.
-The study was done over a 4 year period.
+In a study done in the UK, researchers took hair samples from 2,527 men and women that equaled two months’ worth of hair growth.
+The study was done over four years.
 Each time researchers took a hair sample, they checked cortisol levels.
-They found that those individuals who had higher cortisol levels had a larger waist circumference.
+They found that individuals with higher cortisol levels had a larger waist circumference.

-In another study researchers also found a correlation between high cortisol levels and obesity and metabolic syndrome.
+In another study, researchers found a correlation between high cortisol levels and obesity and metabolic syndrome.

 - Gastrointestinal problems